North Korea silent about its apparent detention of the US soldier who bolted across the border

 He was escorted as far as customs but left the airport before boarding his plane.
 It wasn’t clear how he spent the hours until joining the Panmunjom tour and running across the border Tuesday afternoon.
 The Army released his name and limited information after King’s family was notified.
 But a number of U.S. officials provided additional details on condition of anonymity because of the sensitivity of the matter.

-At a Pentagon news conference, Defense Secretary Lloyd Austin confirmed King was likely now in North Korean custody.
+Gates said the Army told her on Tuesday morning of his son’s entrance to North Korea.
+She said she last heard from her son “a few days ago,” when he told her he would return soon to Fort Bliss.
+She added she just wants “him to come home.”

+White House press secretary Karine Jean-Pierre said that the U.S. government was working with North Korean counterparts to “resolve this incident.”
+The American-led U.N.
+Command said Tuesday the U.S. soldier was believed to be in North Korean custody.

-“We’re closely monitoring and investigating the situation,” Austin said, noting he was foremost concerned about the troop’s well-being.
+“We’re closely monitoring and investigating the situation,” U.S. Defense Secretary Lloyd Austin told a Pentagon news conference, noting he was foremost concerned about the troop’s well-being.
 “This will develop in the next several days and hours, and we’ll keep you posted.”

-Prospects for King’s early release are unclear, as some observers say it’s likely for North Korea to use him for propaganda or a tool to win diplomatic concessions from the United States.

-The American-led U.N.
-Command said he is believed to be in North Korean custody and the command is working with its North Korean counterparts to resolve the incident.
+It wasn’t known whether and how the U.S. and North Korea, which have no diplomatic relations, would hold talks.
+In the past, Sweden, which has an embassy in Pyongyang, provided consular services for other Americans detained in North Korea.
+But its embassy’s Swedish diplomatic staff reportedly haven’t returned to North Korea since the country imposed a COVID-19 lockdown in early 2020 and ordered out all foreigners.

+Some observers say North Korea and the U.S. could still communicate via Panmunjom or the North Korean mission at the U.N. in New York.

 Cases of Americans or South Koreans defecting to North Korea are rare, though more than 30,000 North Koreans have fled to South Korea to avoid political oppression and economic difficulties since the end of the 1950-53 Korean War.